Newburgh–Beacon Ferry: End of service

 Starting in January 2025, the ferry was replaced with bus service due to damage to the Beacon landing.
 In July 2025, the MTA discontinued the ferry permanently, saying the move would save $2.1 million annually.
 The bus service continued to operate, charging the same $1.75 fare as the ferry.
 In response, local residents and U.S. representative Pat Ryan asked the MTA to restore ferry service.
+Although the frequency of the bus service was increased in late 2025, ferry advocates continued to advocate for the route's restoration.
+In 2026, local group Save the Ferry Community Coalition launched a fundraiser to amass $200,000 to operate a ferry on the same route during summer weekends.
+The Orange County Industrial Development Agency offered to donate $100,000 for this route.

 Fleet

 Ferry approaching Beacon terminal in winter.

 The MTA moved the West New York, a boat which had been used to evacuate Lower Manhattan after the September 11, 2001 attacks, to Newburgh Bay to inaugurate its new service.
 It carried 149 passengers.

-One major problem the MTA and NY Waterway had to overcome in planning was the ice floes that can sometimes clog the shallows near the riverbanks, particularly on the Newburgh side, in cold weather.
+One major problem the MTA and NY Waterway had to overcome in planning was the ice floes that can sometimes clog the shallows near the riverbanks in cold weather, particularly on the Newburgh side.
 This situation is not encountered by its ferries downriver as the salinity of the river below the Hudson Highlands is high enough to prevent ice from forming in all but the coldest temperatures.
-However, while Newburgh Bay is below the river's salt front, ice from the freshwater sections often accumulates in it.
+However, while Newburgh Bay is typically below the river's salt front, ice from the freshwater sections often accumulates in it.